-ITEM NO TITLE WARD PAGE NO
+ITEM NO. TITLE WARD PAGE NO.

 1 DECLARATION OF OPENING AND ANNOUNCEMENT OF VISITORS vi

-2 PUBLIC QUESTION TIME vi
+2 DECLARATIONS OF INTEREST

-3 PUBLIC STATEMENT TIME vi
+3 PUBLIC QUESTION TIME

-4 APOLOGIES AND LEAVE OF ABSENCE
+4 PUBLIC STATEMENT TIME vi

-5 DECLARATIONS OF INTEREST
+5 APOLOGIES AND LEAVE OF ABSENCE vi

-6 IDENTIFICATION OF MATTERS FOR WHICH THE MEETING MAY SIT BEHIND CLOSED DOORS vi
+6 IDENTIFICATION OF MATTERS FOR WHICH THE MEETING MAY BE CLOSED TO THE PUBLIC vi

-7 ITEMS OF BUSINESS 1
+7 REPORT 1

-JSC02-05/13 PROPOSAL FOR LEVYING DIFFERENTIAL RATES FOR THE 2013-14 FINANCIAL YEAR - [102883] All 1
+JSC02-05/14 PROPOSAL FOR LEVYING DIFFERENTIAL RATES FOR THE 2014-15 FINANCIAL YEAR - [103774] All 1

 8 CLOSURE 8